ashutoshmjain/gita/src/prologue.md

  The comparison above is certainly not 'apple to apple' because data on the internet (and on our computers) contains machine logs, code, graphics and hundreds of other formats but the point really is to show case our external information storage grew almost a billion times in a span of two thousand years.
 And this pace is only increasing.
 As of now we are doubling the internet every two years.
 In nutshell, we are now at a point that no human could ever read all the books in print much less the content stored on internet.

 > The reason we are forced to develop tools such as "search" and "large language AI models" is to better access this external store of information [^whySearch].
 In a way, consciousness (ability to experience) is already in the process of migration to superior mechanisms.
 It is already put on an accelerated path.

-"Ability to experience" is fundamental property of "knowledge".
-While vast store of "information" may be available in the network, it doesn't by default guarantees experience because `Karma` is a prerequisite for the knowledge.
+"Ability to experience" is the fundamental property of "knowledge".
+While vast store of "information" may be available in the network, it doesn't by default guarantees experience because `Karma` is a prerequisite for the knowledge - `Karma` underpins the conversion of information into knowledge.
 However, storage beyond a critical cumulation creates disruption.
 Vast storage of water in oceans leads to the atmospheric cycles.
 Storage of mass in large planets (such as earth) is the very source of life.
 In that, store of "information" is the essence of consciousness.
-Just the way water evaporates in large enough quantity to morph into clouds, new facets of conciousness arise from the vast swaths of information.
+Just the way water evaporates from oceans in large enough quantity to morph into clouds, new facets of conciousness arise from the vast swathes of information.

 That said, the knowledge is extremely hard to harvest even from a readily available information store.
 It needs `Karma` - action orientation.
 We speed it up with billions of best computers and intelligent robots daisy chained to each other - we humans.
 And we do so because the result is equally rewarding - growth of knowledge leads to creation of new universes. [^kalki] ! `Mahabharata` was the first of such universes.